dkrasne/visualizing_intertextuality/src/index.md

 			nodeSort: (a,b) => {
 				let nodeA = sankeyData.nodes.find(work => work.name === a.id);
 				let nodeB = sankeyData.nodes.find(work => work.name === b.id);
-				// Sort so that authors go A-Z left-to-right (= bottom-to-top) let authorComp = d3.descending(lookupIDTable.get(nodeA.author), lookupIDTable.get(nodeB.author));
+				// Sort so that authors go A-Z left-to-right (= bottom-to-top); d3.descending returns -1, 0, or 1
+				let authorComp = d3.descending(lookupIDTable.get(nodeA.author), lookupIDTable.get(nodeB.author));
 				if (authorComp !== 0) return authorComp; // if the authors aren't the same, don't go any further in sorting
 				// Within authors, sort so that all work sections are in order by work